joe-lemay/PokedexAI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I built this project as a test of my skills and as part of my time teaching student the fundamentals of web design.
+I built this project as a test of my skills and as part of my time teaching students the fundamentals of web design.
 I decided to stick to vanilla js, html, and css to make it easily approachable even for a beginner.
 The poke API is free to use and does not require a key.
 The OakAI is implemnted as an optioanl feature, so even without an OpenAI API key the app is still fully functional.

 <!-- GETTING STARTED -->
 ## Getting Started